Baked Sweet Potato Rounds With Garlic Aioli

 FAQ

-- Can I leave the skin on?
+- Can I leave the sweet potato skins on instead of peeling them?

-- Can I make this ahead for a party?
+- Can I make this recipe ahead for a party?

 Serving Suggestions